A business blog isn’t for the right way to go for every business. Contrary to all the news, reports and hype that you find on the internet.

-The first thing to do is commit to blog.
+The first thing to do is commit to blogging.
 Then set out a project and timescales to learn and develop your capabilities.

 Let’s say I’m writing a blog post about why businesses should consider using Instagram for marketing.
-When I’m making that argument, which is more convincing?
+When making that argument, which of these seems more convincing?

 - “It seems like more people are using Instagram nowadays.”

-- “Instagram’s user base is growing far faster than social network usage in general in the U.S. Instagram will grow 15.1% this year, compared to just 3.1% growth for the social network sector as a whole.”
+- “Instagram’s user base is growing faster than other social networks.
+As an example, Instagram grew 10.1% in 2018, compared to just 3.1% growth for the social networks sector as a whole.”